|Nutritional Guidelines (per serving)|

 Pair the beef meals with a big red wine like Zinfandel, Malbec, Shiraz or Cabernet Sauvignon.
 If you're serving pork or chicken, generally a dry white wine is the most harmonious.
 Think Sauvignon Blanc, pinot grigio or chardonnay.
 Same goes for the seafood.

-A classic and low-key American meal like this calls for a simple but memorable dessert that ends the meal with an explanation point.
+A classic and low-key American meal like this calls for a simple but memorable dessert that ends the meal with an exclamation point.
 Some fancy options: chocolate-bourbon layer cake, caramel cake with buttercream or cream cheese frosting, carrot cake, French apple tart or caramel apple cheesecake.